offlegacy/event-tracker/README.md

 ## Key Features

 - 🎯 Declarative event tracking with type-safe APIs
+- 🛡️ Data type validation with schemas
 - ⚡️ Optimized performance with event batching
 - 🔄 Guaranteed execution order for async operations
 - 🔌 Analytics tool agnostic - works with any provider
 - 🧩 Clean separation of tracking logic from business logic
+- 📦 Lightweight - minimal bundle size impact on your application

 ## Why event-tracker?